BorisKozo/TodoMVC-Example/book.md

 |- assets
 |- index.html
 ````
-(Note that only the main files are displayed).
+(For brevity we omit some of the internal files).

-In the root folder we currently have only one file which is `index.html`.
+In the root folder we have only one file which is `index.html`.
 Since we are using
 RequireJS, the content of the `index.html` file is quite simple.
+In it we have the
-We have the stylesheet and the base script of TodoMVC,
+stylesheet and the base script of TodoMVC (downloaded from the TodoMVC project page)
-and some basic layouting of our application (a section and a footer).
-The most important element is the last
+, and some basic layouting of our application (a section and a footer).
-script tag
+The most important element is the last script tag

     <script data-main="js/main" src="lib/require.js"></script>

-It tells RequireJS to load a file named `main.js` from the `js` directory using the RequireJS script from the lib directory.
+It tells RequireJS to load a file named `main.js` from the `js` directory using
+the RequireJS script file `require.js` which exists in the lib directory.
-More on `main.js` in the next section.
+More details on the structure of `main.js` in the next section.

 The lib directory contains all the third party libraries we are using.
-At this point we added
+At this point we described
-Backbone, [Underscore](http://underscorejs.org), and [jQuery](http://jquery.com/) which are dependencies of Backbone,
+Backbone, [Underscore](http://underscorejs.org) and [jQuery](http://jquery.com/) which are dependencies of Backbone,
-RequireJS and Marionette.
+RequireJS, and Marionette.

-The `js` directory contains all the mini-apps (sometimes called module-apps) directories and all the JavaScript
+The `js` directory contains all the mini-apps (sometimes called module-apps)
-which is common in all the mini-apps.
-For example, todo-list is a mini-app and it contains folders for the two main
+directories and all the JavaScript which is common in all the mini-apps in
+the common directory.
+For example, todo-list is a mini-app and it contains
-Backbone constructs: models and views (we regard Backbone collections as models but it is possible to create a separate directory).
+folders for the two main Backbone constructs: models and views
+(we regard Backbone collections as models but it is possible to create a
-We discuss the folder structure of a single mini-app in detail in one of the next sections.
+separate directory for the collection files).
+We discuss the folder structure
+of a single mini-app in detail in one of the next sections.

-The `assets` directory is a requirement of the TodoMVC specification and is not important for this discussion.
-It contains
+The `assets` directory is a requirement of the TodoMVC specification and is
-the resources needed by the specification to support the common look and feel of the TodoMVC application.
+not important for this discussion.
+It contains the resources needed by the
+specification to support the common look and feel of the TodoMVC application.

 ### main.js

-As we mentioned above, `main.js` is the first file that is loaded by the browser when our application starts.
+As we mention above, `main.js` is the first file that is loaded by the browser
-This file contains the configuration for RequireJS in a `requirejs.config({})` call.
+when our application starts.
+This file contains the configuration for RequireJS
-The first thing we define is the `baseUrl` , the `shims`, and the `paths` of the application.
-The `baseUrl` determines
+in a `requirejs.config({})` call.
+The first things we define are the `baseUrl` ,
+the `shims`, and the `paths` of the libs our application is using.
-the base path in all the non-relative paths used to require modules.
-The `shims` define the order of loading for all the non-AMD modules we are loading.
+The `baseUrl` property determines the base path for all the non-relative paths used
+to require modules.
+The `shims` property defines the order of loading for all
-In our application we load jQuery, Underscore, Backbone, and Marionette from the lib directory.
-RequireJS makes sure that all the shims are loaded in
+the non-AMD modules we are loading.
+In our application we load jQuery, Underscore,
+Backbone, and Marionette from the lib directory.
+RequireJS makes sure that all the
-the old fashioned script tag style in your final HTML page and that all the files are in the correct order (based on the dependencies in the code).
+shims are loaded in the old fashioned script tag style in your final HTML page and
+that those script tags appear in a correct order (based on the dependencies in the code).

 After the call to `requirejs.config()` we delegate our call to the `loader`.
 This step is not mandatory but we wanted to keep `main.js` clean of any logic.
 The call to the loader simply calls `loader.start()`: